 At its core, the SHAKEN trust model depends on establishing a reputation for every service provider, and the ability to “find and punish” service providers that abuse that trust.
 Signing calls at the U.S. border (with sufficient verification) does not inherently undermine this model – and may in fact strengthen it because the service providers would be under U.S. jurisdiction.

 Allowing U.S. service providers to offer full attestation at international gateways (with sufficient vetting) does not preclude adopting a broader international SHAKEN framework.
 The two approaches can be complementary.

+Use Cases